ursatile/css4eng/01-03-how-css-works.md

 > I'm British, so in prose, I write *colour*, with a *u*.
 Despite being invented in Switzerland by [Håkon Wium Lie](https://en.wikipedia.org/wiki/Håkon_Wium_Lie), who is Norwegian, and [Bert Bos](https://en.wikipedia.org/wiki/Bert_Bos), who is Dutch, and being heavily influenced by HTML - created by Tim Berners-Lee, who is also British - CSS uses the American spelling `color`, without a `u`.
 So this document calls it *colour* when it's in prose, and `color` when it's in code or referring to the CSS keyword.
 >
-> Just be grateful we're not dealing with serialisation.
-Or is it serialization?
+> Just be grateful nobody's inquiring about using fibre to serialise their aluminium licence.

 The keyword `color` is one of literally hundreds of properties defined by the CSS language.
 There are properties for colors, fonts, size, layout, position, animation - and we're going to meet just about all of them in this course.
 The value `green` is one of the 148 named colours defined in the current CSS specification -- and as we'll see later, named colours is just one of several different colour systems supported by CSS.